Aqumen-Tech/aqumenlib/TUTORIAL.md

 market = create_market_view("2023-11-17")
 ```

-Next thing one needs to to model discounting and perhaps some indices
+Next thing one needs to do is model the discounting rates and perhaps some indices
 to be projected.
 In our simple case, we want to use only SONIA index
 and use it for discounting as well.
 A single curve bootstrap like this
 in AQumen would normally be handled by a single function